Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

 in which the deductible amount \( d(a) \in [0, M] \) solves the equation

 \end{theorem} \begin{proof} See Appendix \ref{thm3.1}. \end{proof}

 Several remarks on Theorem \ref{thm:step_one} are due as follows.
 The optimal contract $I^*_a$ is obtained in semiclosed form in \eqref{eq:I_op}, and the only unknown $d(a)$ can be easily computed by a numerical method.
-As easily seen from Figure \ref{fig:I_op}, $I^*_a$ is a deductible insurance contract with policy limit; the deductible amount is $d(a)$, and the maximum covered loss is $d(a) + (s + a)^+$, yielding a cap of $(s + a)^+$ on the contractual indemnity.
+As easily seen from Figure \ref{fig:I_op}, $I^*_a$ is a deductible reinsurance contract with a policy limit; the deductible amount is $d(a)$, and the maximum covered loss is $d(a) + (s + a)^+$, yielding a cap of $(s + a)^+$ on the contractual indemnity.
 Such a contract structure is economically justifiable and commonly used in practice.
-On the one hand, the deductible is present due to the cost of risk transferring and indeed vanishes when $\eta = 0$.
-On the other hand, the policy limit is the direct consequence of the seller's default risk.
+On the one hand, the deductible is present due to the cost of risk transferring and indeed vanishes when $\eta = 0$ (i.e., we have $d(a) = 0$ in \eqref{eq:I_op} when $\eta = 0$, and this result is proved in Proposition \ref{prop:a_bar}).
+On the other hand, the policy limit is the direct consequence of the reinsurer's default risk.
 We observe from Figure \ref{fig:I_op} that $I^*_a(x, s) \le (s + a)^+$ for all $x \ge 0$, and thus $I^*_a$ is a default-free contract (i.e., $D(I^*_a) \equiv 0$ in \eqref{eq:D}).
-Thanks to Theorem \ref{thm:step_one}, we can reduce Problem \ref{prob:no}, an infinite-dimensional optimization problem, into a one-dimensional scalar optimization problem in \eqref{eq:a_op}, which we study in the next step.
-Additional technical remarks on Theorem \ref{thm:step_one} are collected in Remark \ref{rem:Ia}

-\begin{remark} \citet{biffis2012optimal} study a similar optimal insurance problem as the ``local version'' of Problem \ref{prob:no} in \eqref{eq:I_op_defa}, and their numerical results show that the optimal contract retains both small and large losses and only insures medium-sized losses, consistent with the optimal contract $I^*_a$ in \eqref{eq:I_op}.
-However, \citet{biffis2012optimal} do not provide an analytical result on the existence of the deductible amount and policy limit; in contrast, our Theorem \ref{thm:step_one} analytically characterizes the deductible $d(a)$ as a solution to \eqref{eq:g_a} and further obtains the policy limit explicitly as $d(a) + (s + a)^+$.

-\citet{cai2014optimal} consider an optimal reinsurance problem under endogenous default, similar to our formulation in \eqref{eq:I_op_defa}; a main difference is that the seller's (reinsurer's) reserve in \citet{cai2014optimal} is the VaR (at a given level $\alpha$) of the buyer's (insurer's) chosen indemnity (i.e., $S = \mathrm{VaR}_{\alpha}(I(X))$).
-They obtain the optimal reinsurance contract case by case via a lengthy analysis (see \citet{cai2014optimal}, Theorem 2.2).
-In comparison, we obtain the optimal contract as $\bar{I}$ in \eqref{eq:I_bar} for all $a \ge \bar{a}$ and as $I^*_a$ in \eqref{eq:I_op} for all $a \in [0, \bar{a}]$, both in a simple, unified form, and the proof is concise by a construction method.
-In addition, the results in \citet{cai2014optimal} suggest that a policy limit may not exist.
-But we can employ a method from the proof of Theorem \ref{thm:N} to refine their results and show that a policy limit always exists, as indicated by $I^*_a$ in \eqref{eq:I_op}.